robichaudc/civ5/README.md

 Am I using DX9 or 11?
 Or none at all?

-# Potential fixes
+# Potential fixes / next steps
-- Disable hyperthreading on Linux desktop

-- Changing max simluataneious threads in config.ini
- - Tried increasing and decreasing, no effect
+  Try Linux + Wine

+  Try Linux solutions: Steam proto…, ludity

 - How to determine root cause?
 	- Need a reproducible crash, can test it on all the machines (MBP x2, big-red)
 	- How to find crash logs?